konflux-ci/quality-dashboard/README.md

 | Component Assignment Triage Time | Bug will get assigned component in < 1 working day

 #### Bug SLIs page
-With this new page, you can observe which RHTAPBUGS are not meeting the defined Bug SLOs, which can be helpful to better (re)prioritize them.
+With this new page, you can observe which RHTAPBUGS are not meeting the defined Bug SLOs (bugs with status as "Waiting" and "Release Pending" are excluded), which can be helpful to better (re)prioritize them.
 You can also find metrics regarding how many bugs are not meeting or almost not meeting the defined SLOs by each component.

 #### Bug SLIs alerts
 The SLIs alerts are sent daily at 9 AM by the RHTAP QE bot in the [rhtap-bug-slis-alerts](https://app.slack.com/client/E030G10V24F/C062AF1RFK8) channel.
 To send the alerts daily, we are using a chron job.
-You can find all the code on [rhtap_bug_slis_alert.go](https://github.com/redhat-appstudio/quality-dashboard/blob/main/backend/api/server/rhtap_bug_slis_alert.go#L143).
+You can find all the code on [rhtap_bug_slis_alert.go](https://github.com/redhat-appstudio/quality-dashboard/blob/main/backend/api/server/rhtap_bug_slis_alert.go).

 #### How Bug SLIs are being got?
 As the first step, we need to know how many days the issues have not been resolved, prioritized, or assigned.
 So, when adding or updating a Jira Issue Bug, we need to keep this information on the bugs db table through ['DaysWithoutAssignee', 'DaysWithoutPriority', and 'DaysWithoutResolution' fields](https://github.com/redhat-appstudio/quality-dashboard/blob/main/backend/pkg/storage/ent/client/jira_bugs.go#L73C6-L75).